 Sen. Patrick Leahy wrote an opinion piece which we printed last week that spelled out the ongoing need to continue to press public officialdom for information that in theory, should be public knowledge in the first place.
 But the complexities of government being what they are, it is sometimes more convenient for some information to be more readily available than others.

 For example, just ask a commuter from Fort Lee, N.J., why he or she was tied up in massive traffic jams near the George Washington Bridge last September - who would have imagined that was a result of political gamesmanship instead of the ostensible "traffic study," for instance.
 Trans parency is a big deal when it comes to how well the government does its job.
 Those who are called to public service - and it's a noble calling - act in the public's name and are paid by public money; i.e., taxes.
 So it's perfectly OK to hold them to account.

 As Sen. Leahy pointed out, Sunshine Week this year presents a mixed picture.
 It will probably always be so.
 On the one hand, the back log of Freedom of Information requests has been reduced, but far too much time goes by before these requests are cleared.
-Another cause for concern is the growing number of exemptions federal agencies are claiming to get around providing requested information.

 Clearly not all information should be provided if it would jeopardize lives or ensnare innocent bystanders in harm's way.
 However, anything less than that doesn't usually meet the "smell" test.